3.

 Flow separation

 The property of a fluid to follow a surface is called the Coanda effect, after the Romanian engineer Henri Coandă (1886-1972), who studied the wrapping of surfaces and bodies.
 The Coanda effect is clearly visible when water is drawn from a cup that does not have a rim around the neck.
 Up to a certain angle of inclination of the cup, the water runs down the outer surface of the cup instead of flowing directly to the ground.
 The pressure of the water stream on the surface of the cup is caused by the viscosity, buoyancy, and lower pressure in the flowing liquid than the ambient air pressure.
-A similar phenomenon occurs when water flows around a cross pipe, for example in a condenser, etc. The adhesion of the fluid to the wrap-around surface has limits, beyond which the flow separation from the airfoil occurs, these limits are dealt with in the aerodynamics of profile cascades.
+A similar phenomenon occurs when water flows around a cross pipe, for example in a condenser, etc. The adhesion of the fluid to the wrapping surface has limits, beyond which the flow separation from the wrapping surface, these limits are dealt with in the aerodynamics of profile cascades.

 3.5